raminma7/vacation-management-backend/README.md

 5 - ./vendor/bin/sail npm install

+6 - ./vendor/bin/sail npm run build

-6 - ./vendor/bin/sail npm run dev
+7 - ./vendor/bin/sail npm run dev (Due to caching issues, styles may not appear correctly on subsequent runs.
+If that happens, run the command again.)

 - You can also seed the database for sample users using **./vendor/bin/sail artisan db:seed --class=UserSeeder** command.